BlackBoxVision/frontend-challenge/README.md

 - [Deploy](#deploy)
 - [BlackBox Vision jobs](#bbv-careers-opportunities)

-## Functional Definition 📝
+## Functional Definitions 📝

-The game consists of 10 questions which so what can be true / false or multiple choice.
+The game consists of 10 single (true/false) or multiple choice questions.

 For each question, it is necessary to show the following fields:

-- Ask
+- The question itself
 - Category
 - Difficulty
 - Possible answers
-- When selecting the answer, it samples if it was correct or not.
-It is not necessary to show what the belt response was.
+- When selecting the answer, it shows if it was correct or not.
+It is not necessary to show which was the correct answer.

 At the end of the game, the obtained score is displayed.
 It is calculated as follows: